danx91/addon_groups/README.md

 # Addon Groups
 ## About
-Addon Groups is addons managment tool This modification allows you to create addons groups and manage them.
+Addon Groups is addons management tool.
+This modification allows you to create addons groups and manage them.
 Addon Groups can simply enable or disable bunch of addons by one click.

 ## Installation
 1. Turn off Garry's Mod